-The truth is that Puli's are an excellent breed for people with pet allergies.
+The truth is that Puli’s can be an excellent choice for people with pet allergies.

-Pulis hair naturally grows in long matted ropes akin to dreadlocks.
-This matted fur used to help protect these dogs from not only the elements but predators as well.
-Your Puli won't need to face off with bears or wolves in your home, so their mats are just an aesthetic element.
+A Puli’s hair grows naturally in long matted ropes similar in appearance to dreadlocks.
+This matted fur serves to help protect these dogs from not only the elements but predators as well.
+Your Puli won’t need to face off with bears or wolves in your home, so their mats are just an aesthetic element.

 Pulis have both under and overcoats that work together to create the fur ropes.
 As a pet owner, you’ll need to separate the mats into smaller ones as part of your grooming schedule.
 Regular brushing and bathing need to be done on an infrequent basis.